Please note

 • Address: Institut Le Rosey, Le Rosey 3, 1180 Rolle, Switzerland

-• Phone 24/7: 0041 21 822 55 00
+• Phone 24/7: +41 21 822 55 00

 Visa Application

+Switzerland is a member of the Schengen Area.
 You may check the following link to know if you child needs a visa to enter Switzerland.

 If you need a formal invitation letter to obtain a tourist visa to enter Switzerland, please send an email, including a copy of your child’s passport, to: contact@roseycamps.ch.
 The letter will be sent to you as soon as the payment for the camp has been received in full.
-Please make sure to request a multiple-entry Schengen Visa.
-Please note that depending on the country, the process for obtaining a visa, even if facilitated, may take several weeks!
+Please make sure to request a multiple-entry Schengen visa.

 PHOTO GALLERY